 8. Connect with friends on Discord

-While Skype is just about hanging in there for business use, any PC gamer worth their salt used Discord as a way to party up and chat with friends.
+While Skype and most other video chat services are just about hanging in there for business use, any PC gamer worth their salt used Discord as a way to party up and chat with friends.

-It’s just such as easy service to use, with plenty of customisation options, that it’s an absolute must if you want to create friendly chat rooms and VoIP-based parties.
+It’s just such an easy service to use, with plenty of customization options, that it’s an absolute must if you want to create friendly chat rooms and VoIP-based parties.

-You can download Discord for free (opens in new tab), but you will need to sign up before you can use it (don’t worry, it’s free to use as well).
-You can setup your own group, but in order to join existing ones you’ll need to be given a specific invitation link.
-It’s an ideal app to have setup, and a must for your PC gaming laptop.
+You can download Discord for free, but you will need to sign up before you can use it (don’t worry, it’s free to use as well).
+You can set up your own group, but to join existing ones you’ll need to be given a specific invitation link.
+It’s an ideal app to have set up, and a must for your PC gaming laptop.

 9. Overclock with MSI Afterburner